My parents told me that I started to display some artistic abilities when I was about five years old.

 I’ve watched my dad make a solution to a problem seem as easy as pie.
 The way he handled problems at work bled over into his personal life, which was a plus for me!
 Whenever I had a problem or dilemma, my dad would always offer a solution so simple that I’d spend at least 30 minutes trying to figure out how I overlooked it.
 My father has decades of experience in managing restaurants, retail stores, store districts, and teams.
 He was such an impactful manager that one of his employees wrote an article in the newspaper about her experience under his leadership 18 years after she worked for him.

 There’s no way my dad could lead people and manage stores for 30 YEARS and not use some innovative ideas in the process.
 So this time, I had a different reply for my father.
 I responded:

 “Dad, I may be able to draw, but I get paid for the ideas in my head that I just so happen to be capable of executing through design.
 I get my creative mind from YOU!”

 Now, I have a good mix of personality traits from both of my parents.
-When I talk to people in a business meeting or at a conference, my mother’s ability to disarm people and make them feel at ease shows up in my mannerisms and in my talk.
+When I talk to people in a business meeting or at a conference, my mother’s ability to have a commanding presence yet simultaneously make them feel at ease shows up in my mannerisms and in my talk.
 I’m thankful if I can accumulate even 1% of her regality in my lifetime.
-But my love for problem solving and my ability to get business owners excited about the bigger picture comes from my father.
+But my love for problem-solving and my ability to get business owners excited about the bigger picture comes from my father.
 The only difference is our tools.